Updated on March 10th, 2023 by Quinn Mohammed

-Dream Industrial REIT (DREUF), (DIR.UN.TO) is an industrial REIT which may not be well-known to investors because it operates primarily in Canada and unfortunately has struggled in recent years.
+Dream Industrial REIT (DREUF) is an industrial REIT which may not be well-known to investors because it operates primarily in Canada.

 For retirees and other investors who rely on dividend payments, monthly dividends are far superior to the traditional quarterly payment schedule.

 Dream Industrial REIT’s high dividend yield and monthly dividend payments are characteristics that appeal to income investors.

 This article will analyze the investment prospects of Dream Industrial in detail.

 Dream Industrial is a Canadian-based, industrial-focused Real Estate Investment Trust that operates in two broad divisions:

 - Single-Tenant Properties